 As people work online in different ways, these changes could open gaps for cybercriminals to take advantage of.
 Think about a link you receive, if you’re working at the office you may be hesitant to click it.
 But, would you be as cautious opening the same link on your phone?
 Or whilst your family is distracting you in the background?
 This has given cybercriminals many opportunities to steal personal information and commit fraud.

-To understand further how these attacks can be so valuable, let’s explore some examples.
+To understand further how these cyber-attacks can be so valuable, let’s explore some examples.

 When the coronavirus was first said to be a global pandemic by the WHO, cybercriminals saw an opportunity to exploit this.
 Initially, they targeted people searching for information on infection rates from COVID.
 They were looking to take advantage of people who may already be anxious and worried.
 People who are easier targets to manipulate.

-The most recent opportunity they’ve looked to exploit is people shopping for essential items.
-These include face masks and sanitiser.
-When masks became mandatory in retail shops, the demand for them increased, which made scams involving these products easier to profit from.
+Then, they saw an opportunity to exploit is people shopping for essential items (such as PPE, face masks and hand sanitiser).
+When masks became mandatory to wear in retail shops and supermarkets, the demand for them increased, which made scams involving these products easier to profit from.